Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Energy Bounds on the Correct and Erroneous Domains

-To complete the problem we must introduce boundary and initial conditions.
-We consider two types of boundary conditions here.
+To complete the hyperbolic initial value problem (IBVP) we must introduce boundary and initial conditions.
+Here we consider two types of boundary conditions.
 The first sets external data, corresponding to inflow/outflow type conditions.
 The second sets pure reflection conditions, which correspond to wall-type boundaries.
-Initial conditions are specified on each domain by a function $\statevec q(\spacevec x,0) = \statevec q_0(\spacevec x)$.
+The initial conditions are specified on each domain by a function $\statevec q(\spacevec x,0) = \statevec q_0(\spacevec x)$.